orbitalchicken/Roadmap/README.md

 	In cinnamon-settings many widgets have a darker background Cinnamon theme "Linux Mint", window list, selected window isn't noticeable enough
 	mint-themes-gtk3: No padding in context menu leads to accidental operations
+	nemo: when renaming a file, the extension is hard to read dialog windows use symbolic icons (to reproduce: connect to ssh in terminal, close terminal)

 Package selection
 -----------------